 He shared a story where in one time, he was climbing the stairs and suddenly he felt extremely tired and losing his breath when it was just one floor up.
 He then went to a doctor to have his condition checked and was told that he had heart weakness.
 However, it seems to have worsened to become a critical illness.

-The reason he went to our office is to ask that if there is any critical illness benefit in the investment he got from Insular Life.
+The reason he went to our office is to ask that if there is any critical illness benefit in the investment he got.
 I was worried because I remember that he didn’t want to get insurance but purely investment back then.
 At that time he was very young and having an illness was really not in the consideration when he wanted to invest.

 I was worried because I was almost certain he had no critical illness coverage.
 To verify, I asked my secretary to check his records.
 Just to ease both of our worries, I entertained him with a few questions, “Gerz, I could not believe that at a very young age you will be in this situation.
 What do you think could have led to the heart enlargement?”